paulwarren/nzde/dict/P/README.md

  <i>n.</i> a court order aimed at protecting persons who are or have been in a domestic relationship, and their children, from violence, abuse or harassment by or on behalf of their partners.
 [Jim Cameron writes : Introduced by the Domestic Violence Act 1995, it replaces the <i>non-molestation order</i> under the Domestic Protection Act 1982.]

+## Protectionist

+ <i>n.</i>

 ## protective covenant

 <b>1</b> <i>n.</i> (Rural) a legal agreement drawn up to protect significant natural areas and indigenous vegetation on farm properties.

+## Protector of (the) Aborigines

+ <i>n.</i>

+ <i>n.</i> a statutory official charged under the ...
+Act (184 ) with protecting Maori (esp. land) interests. [[See quote Landjobber.] ... the acquisition of large tracts of Country by mere Landjobbers, it will be your duty to obtain, by fair and equal contracts with the Natives, the Cession to the Crown of such Waste Lands as may be progressively required for occupation of Settlers resorting to New Zealand.
+All such contracts should be made by yourself, through the intervention of an Officer expressly appointed to watch over the interests of the Aborigines as their Protector.]]

+## Protectorate Department

+ <i>n.</i>

 ## proud